-MCA has more than 35 years of experience offering Christian education to elementary students in Windsor-Essex.
-We recognize each child was made in the image of God (Gen. 1:27) with unique gifts and abilities and deserving the love and support they need to grow into the people God created them to be.
+With over 40 years of experience, MCA has been providing Christ‑centered education to elementary students across Windsor‑Essex.
+We believe every child is made in the image of God (Gen. 1:27) and is uniquely gifted, deserving the love and support needed to grow into who God created them to be.

 For more details on our French program, please see our French page.